Varieties With Ample Cotangent Bundle: Subvarieties of abelian varieties

 \begin{remas}\upshape (1) Let $A$ be an abelian fourfold that contains no elliptic curves.
 The proof of Lemma \ref{lee} shows that for {\em any} smooth ample hypersurface $H$ in $A$ and any nonzero $\partial\in H^0(A,T_A) $, the scheme $H\cap \partial H$ is integral.
-It follows that for $L$ very ample, $e\ge 5$, and $H'\in |L^e|$ general, the surface $H\cap H'$ has ample cotangent bundle (this is only a small improvement on Theorem \ref{va}).
+It follows that for $L$ very ample, $e\ge 5$, and $H'\in |L^e|$ general, the surface $H\cap H'$ has ample cotangent bundle (this is a small improvement of Theorem \ref{va}).

-(2) Lehavi has recently proved that on a {\em general} Jacobian fourfold (hence also on a general principaly polarized abelian fourfold), the intersection of a theta divisor with a translate by a point of order $2$ is a smooth surface with ample cotangent bundle.
-This implies the same statement for the intersection of two general translates of general hypersurfaces in the same linear system of even degree on a general polarized abelian fourfold. \end{remas}
+(2) It is proved in \cite{di} that on a {\em general} principaly polarized abelian fourfold, the intersection of two general translates of a theta divisor is a smooth surface with ample cotangent bundle. \end{remas}